ring-lang/ring/libdepwin/libsdl/SDL2_vc/docs/README-winrt.md

     typically do not include support for creating WinRT apps, to note.
     (The "Community" editions of Visual C++ do, however, support both desktop/Win32 and WinRT development).
-  - Visual Studio 2017 can be used, however it is recommented that you install the Visual C++ 2015 build tools.
+  - Visual Studio 2017 can be used, however it is recommended that you install the Visual C++ 2015 build tools.
 These build tools can be installed using VS 2017's installer.
 Be sure to also install the workload for "Universal Windows Platform development", its optional component, the